euler-xyz/ethereum-vault-connector/docs/specs.md

 ### Debt transfer considerations
 1. Ensure reentrancy protection
-1. Authenticate the caller (the account which will receive the debt) depending on whether the vault is being called directly or through the EVC
+1. Authorize the appropriate account (the account which will receive the debt) depending on whether the vault is being called directly or through the EVC
 1. Check whether the account which will receive the debt has enabled the vault as a controller
 1. Take the snapshot of the initial vault state if not taken yet in this context
 1. Perform the operation